HISTORIC GOLD MEDAL ORCHARD

 Time passed, the trees grew into their grandeur, and then slowly faded into the landscape.
 Over 100 years later, only a few historic trees remain, hardy remnants of the orchard’s former glory.
 Heritage fruit varieties were lost, and the story of the Gold Medal Orchard and its prize-winning fruits was nearly forgotten.

 When you are at the orchard, open your eyes wide and take a good look at the roughly 400 fruit trees growing before you.
-They represent rare fruit genetics (primarily apples) that were grafted by MORP from this and other historic Colorado orchards.
+They represent rare fruit cultivars (primarily apples) that were grafted by MORP from this and other historic Colorado orchards.
 Envision these young trees of old genetics reaching their prime, and then still growing another hundred years from now.
 Gifts of our early fruit growers passed down by MORP for future generations to taste and preserve.

 You are invited to share in this vision by becoming a Sustain-a-Tree Member of MORP.